Three's Company: Filming

 Three's Company was recorded at two locations: the first, seventh, and eighth seasons were taped at Metromedia Square and ABC Television Center, while the second through sixth seasons were taped in Studio 31 at CBS Television City.
 The cast would receive the script on Monday, rehearse from Tuesday to Thursday, and then shoot on Friday.
-Each episode was shot two consecutive times using different audiences using a three multicamera setup.
+Each episode was shot two consecutive times using different audiences and a three multicamera setup.

 The taping was done in sequence, and there were rarely any retakes because the producers were strict.
 Priscilla Barnes once said, "Our bosses were very, very controlling.
 If my hair was too blonde, I'd get called up in the office."

 The scenes in the opening credits with the trio frolicking on a boardwalk and riding bumper-cars were shot at the Santa Monica Pier, prior to the construction of the adjacent larger amusement park.

 Producers shot a new opening sequence when Priscilla Barnes joined the show, featuring the new threesome and the other cast members riding a zoo tram and observing various animals around the park.
 These sequences were filmed at the Los Angeles Zoo in Griffith Park.
 During this sequence, a baby boy in overalls who approaches Janet while feeding the goats at the zoo was portrayed by Jason Ritter, John Ritter's oldest son.
 The exterior shots of the apartment building were filmed at 2912 4th Street in Santa Monica.

 Of all the new sitcoms that premiered on ABC for the 1976–77 television season, only Three's Company and the summer premiere of What's Happening!! returned for a second season.

 Cast changes

 Three's Company had many cast changes over its run.
-The first of these changes took place in the spring of 1979 with the relocation of the Ropers to their own television series, which revolved around Helen and Stanley, and their neighbors in a townhouse community after Stanley had sold the apartment building, lasting for one and a half seasons.
-Man About the House had similarly spun-off the Ropers for the series George and Mildred.
+The first of these changes took place in the spring of 1979 with the relocation of the Ropers to their own television series, which revolved around Helen and Stanley and their neighbors in a townhouse community after Stanley had sold the apartment building; it lasted for one and a half seasons.
+Man About the House had similarly spun off the Ropers for the series George and Mildred.